Frequently Asked Questions

 How do the belt rankings work?

 Answer: We give stripes based of attendance as a metric showing advancement towards a future belt.
 These are meant as a guide and a mark or consistency.
 They do not guarantee a belt.
 Professor Mannon told me he does not give anyone a belt unless they are good enough to wear that belt anywhere in the world.
 I strive to hold that same standard.
 To simplify, stripes are given based on attendance, belts are given based on skill.
 Just keep showing up and trying to get better and you’ll be a black belt before you know it.
 Also, there are no belt testing processes or fees associated with belt progression.
+If you earn the belt, you get it.
+Simple.

 I don’t feel comfortable sparring and touching members of the opposite sex.
 Can I still train?